-(c) In taking all necessary measures to prevent, reduce and control pollution and other hazards to the Marine Environment and its ecosystem structure, function and resilience, including the adjacent coastlines, and of interference with the ecological balance of the Marine Environment which includes ecosystem integrity arising from its Exploitation in the Area, the Enterprise and Contractors shall [implement, mutatis mutandis, the measures set out under paragraph (a)(i) to (iii) above and] demonstrate accountability and transparency in the assessment, evaluation and management of Environmental Effects and risks from Exploitation , including through Stakeholder participation and the prompt public release of environmental data and information on their respective activities at regular intervals and in an accessible format .
-In so doing, the Enterprise and Contractors shall apply a priority order to avoid, minimize, Mitigate, remediate, and restore harm to the Marine environment and adapt the necessary measures according to obtained information and data.
+(c) In taking all necessary measures to prevent, reduce and control pollution and other hazards to the Marine Environment and its ecosystem structure, function and resilience, including the adjacent coastlines, and of interference with the ecological balance of the Marine Environment which includes ecosystem integrity arising from its Exploitation in the Area, the Enterprise and Contractors shall [implement, mutatis mutandis, the measures set out under paragraph (a)(i) to (iii) above and] demonstrate accountability and transparency in the assessment, evaluation and management of Environmental Effects and risks from Exploitation , including through Stakeholder participation and the prompt public release of environmental data and information on their respective activities at regular intervals and in an accessible format [consistent with best scientific practices].
+In so doing, the Enterprise and Contractors shall apply a priority order to avoid, minimize, Mitigate, [and if feasible] remediate, and restore harm to the Marine environment and adapt the necessary measures according to [] obtained information and data.

-2. In adopting laws and regulations, in accordance with the Convention, to prevent, reduce and control pollution of the Marine environment from Exploitation undertaken by vessels, installations, structures and other devices flying their flag or of their registry or operating under their authority, as the case may be, States shall implement, mutatis mutandis, the measures set out under paragraph 1(a)(i) to (vi) above.
+2. In adopting laws and regulations, in accordance with the Convention, to prevent, reduce and control pollution of the Marine environment from Exploitation undertaken by vessels, installations, structures, [robots] and other devices flying their flag or of their registry or operating under their authority, as the case may be, States shall implement, mutatis mutandis, the measures set out under paragraph 1(a)(i) to (vi) above.

 The parties shall:

-(a) Apply the precautionary approach, and the ecosystem-based management approach to the assessment and management of risk of harm to the Marine Environment from Exploitation in the Area;
+(a) Apply the precautionary approach, and [] [an] ecosystem-based [] approach to the assessment and management of risk of harm to the Marine Environment from Exploitation in the Area;

 (b) Apply the Best Available Techniques and Best Environmental Practices;